 It’s a short, easy, family-friendly 0.3 mile hike in to Balanced Rock.
 The area around it affords magnificent views of the La Sal Mountains.

-Here’s a look at the area around Balanced Rock Arches at sunset
+Here’s a look at the area around Balanced Rock in Arches National Park at sunset

 Drive 5 miles north out of Moab to the well-signed entrance to Arches National Park.
 Get a map as you enter and locate the Balanced Rock trailhead or ask a ranger at the entrance.